telefonicaid/fiware-health/fiware-region-sanity-tests/doc/publish_status_and_test_data.rst

 are defined in the second property, the status of the region will be **Partial OK**.

-The target of the *Sanity Check Status* is to be used as value in the **sanity_check_status** context attribute to be sent to Context Broker by NGSI-Adapter.
-Other context attributes are sent to Context Broker, one for each executed sanity test with their result (**sanity_check_***).
+The aim of the *Sanity Check Status* is to be used as the value for the **sanity_check_status** context attribute to be sent to Context Broker by NGSI Adapter.
+Additional context attributes are sent to Context Broker, one for each individual sanity test (named **sanity_check_***).

-So that, we have two type of statuses:
+Therefore, we have two type of statuses:

 - **Sanity Check Status**.
 The responsible for calculating this value is the custom parser for the NGSI Adapter aforementioned, whose input is the summary